Tigers vs. Cardinals Player Props Betting Odds

 Báez Stats

-- Baez has 24 hits with five doubles, two home runs and six walks.
-He has driven in 13 runs with two stolen bases.
+- Baez has 27 hits with five doubles, three home runs, seven walks and 15 RBI.
+He's also stolen two bases.

 Báez Recent Games